-10. SUMMARY OF CHIEF ACCOMPLISHMENTS OVER PAST FIVE YEARS (2008-2012)
+10. SUMMARY OF CHIEF ACCOMPLISHMENTS OVER PAST FIVE YEARS (2009-2013)

-See Accomplishments in ICS Annual Reports 2007 to 2011 (above) for additional details.
+See Accomplishments in ICS Annual Reports 2007 to 2012 for additional details.

-- Renewed research by WG members (resulting in a great number of publications, still ongoing), based on research needs pinpointed by the 1995 Brussels, 2005 Neuchâtel, 2008 Oslo, and 2009 Plymouth meetings. - 3rd Workshop of the Kilian Group on the Hauterivian and Barremian zonation, held in Vienna (April 2008) - 2nd official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Marseille (July 2008). - 33° Geological Congress, August 2008, Olso: SCS Symposium on "Stratigraphic subdivisions of the Cretaceous System: State of the Art".
-(Conveners: I. Premoli Silva, F. Surlyk & I. Walaszczyk). - 3rd official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Milan (March 2009). - 4th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Plymouth (September 2009). - 5th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Smolenice (Slovakia) (April 2010). - 4th Workshop of the Kilian Group on the Aptian and Albian zonation, held in Dijon (August 2010). - 6th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Paris (November 2010). - 7th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Sofia (October 2011). - 8th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
-Wimbledon in Bizerte, Tunisia (May 2012). - 9th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
+- Renewed research by WG members (resulting in a great number of publications, still ongoing), based on research needs pinpointed by the 1995 Brussels, 2005 Neuchâtel, 2008 Oslo, 2009 Plymouth and Ankara 2013 meetings. - The 3rd official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
+Wimbledon in Milan (March 2009). - The 4th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
+Wimbledon in Plymouth (September 2009). - The 5th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
+Wimbledon in Smolenice (Slovakia) (April 2010). - The 4th Workshop of the Kilian Group on the Aptian and Albian zonation, held in Dijon (August 2010). - The 6th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
+Wimbledon in Paris (November 2010). - The 7th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary,

+- chaired by W.A.W.
+Wimbledon in Sofia (October 2011). - The 8th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
+Wimbledon in Bizerte, Tunisia (May 2012). - The 9th official meeting of the Working Group on the Berriasian GSSP and the J/K boundary, chaired by W.A.W.
 Wimbledon in Prague (October 2012).